Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 In addition to their teeth, seals have powerful jaws that allow them to exert incredible force.
 For example, a harbor seal can exert up to 190 pounds of pressure per square inch with its bite!

-This impressive bite strength not only helps them catch prey but also defend themselves against predators in the wild.
+This impressive bite strength helps them catch prey and defend themselves against predators in the wild.

-So while seals may look cute and innocent, they are actually equipped with some impressive weaponry that helps them thrive in their ocean habitat.
+So, while seals may look cute and innocent, they are equipped with impressive weaponry that helps them thrive in their ocean habitat.

 8. Jaguar